 - 1.1.
-Convene stakeholders in Burnet County to gauge interest in joining the Workforce Matters Coalition, identify a community champion(s) to spearhead the initiative in the county, and prioritize which coalition to launch first.
+Convene stakeholders in Burnet County to gauge interest in joining the Community Matters Coalition, identify a community champion(s) to spearhead the initiative in the County, and prioritize which coalition to launch first.
 Housing and childcare were two issues that emerged as top priorities in input sessions. - 1.2.
-Work with the Burnet County Community Resource Center and Opportunities for Williamson and Burnet Counties to engage and grow their existing volunteer bases to support the work of the Workforce Matters Coalition. - 1.3.
-Help engage employers in the Workforce Matters Coalition as volunteers and potential funders, especially in those initiatives that represent significant barriers to workers and jobseekers in Burnet County.
+Work with the Burnet County Community Resource Center and Opportunities for Williamson and Burnet Counties to engage and grow their existing volunteer bases to support the work of the Community Matters Coalition. - 1.3.
+Help engage employers in the Community Matters Coalition as volunteers and potential funders, especially in those initiatives that represent significant barriers to workers and jobseekers in Burnet County.

 GOAL 2.
-ENHANCE THE REGION'S EMPLOYER-LED AND DEMAND-DRIVEN WORKFORCE SYSTEM

-Infuse industry input and engagement throughout the workforce system to strengthen feedback loops among employers, education and training providers, and jobseekers.
+ENHANCE THE REGION'S EMPLOYER-LED AND DEMAND-DRIVEN WORKFORCE SYSTEMInfuse industry input and engagement throughout the workforce system to strengthen feedback loops among employers, education and training providers, and jobseekers.

-- 2.1.
-Convene the Marble Falls EDC, Burnet EDC, and potentially the Bertram EDC as well as the Marble Falls/Lake LBJ Chamber of Commerce, Burnet Chamber of Commerce, and the Hill Country Builders Association to collaborate on workforce initiatives. - 2.2.
-Encourage these partners to launch a Workforce Matters Coalition countywide to serve as a forum for business engagement in the workforce system.
+2.1.
+Convene the Marble Falls Economic Development Corporation (EDC), Burnet Economic Development Corporation, and potentially the Bertram Economic Development Corporation as well as the Marble Falls/Lake LBJ Chamber of Commerce, Burnet Chamber of Commerce, and the Hill Country Builders Association to collaborate on workforce initiatives, develop a database of employers, and expand the work of the Workforce Network.

-- Trade, Transportation, and Utilities (includes Retail) - Government - Health Services and Private Education - Leisure and Hospitality - Construction - 2.3.
-Help raise awareness of opportunities for Burnet County employers to participate in the Workforce Matters Coalition to identify/articulate their joint training needs, serve in advisory roles for CTE programs, and participate in other career awareness and readiness. - 2.4.
-Distribute Burnet County's workforce profile and make presentations on labor market conditions and trends in the county to the above partners and other essential stakeholders, such as school districts and interested community organizations. - 2.5.
+- Trade, Transportation, and Utilities (includes Retail) - Government - Health Services and Private Education - · Leisure and Hospitality - Construction - 2.2.
+Encourage these partners to launch a workforce and education committee (or business education roundtable), either Countywide or by subregion, to serve as a forum for business engagement in the workforce system. - 2.3.
+Help raise awareness of opportunities for Burnet County employers to participate in the workforce and education committee to identify/articulate their joint training needs, serve in advisory roles for CTE programs, and participate in other career awareness and readiness. - 2.4.
+Distribute Burnet County's workforce profile and make presentations on labor market conditions and trends in the County to the above partners and other essential stakeholders, such as school districts and interested community organizations. - 2.5.
 Customize a list of Career Lattice systems that apply to Burnet County, including occupations such as construction laborers, home health and personal care aides, secretaries and administrative assistants, and childcare workers.
 Consider developing new Career Lattices based on other entry-level jobs that are common entry points for workers in Burnet County, including occupations in food services, retail, and building grounds and maintenance.
+These could include fast food and counter workers, cashiers, retail salespersons, office clerks, janitors and cleaners, and other low-wage workers.

 GOAL 3.
-CREATE PATHWAYS TO SELF-SUFFICIENT EMPLOYMENT AND CAREER ADVANCEMENT

-Establish and strengthen well-defined pathways to help guide jobseekers into high-demand career opportunities that provide family-supporting wages and opportunities for advancement.
+CREATE PATHWAYS TO SELF-SUFFICIENT EMPLOYMENT AND CAREER ADVANCEMENTEstablish and strengthen well-defined pathways to help guide jobseekers into high-demand career opportunities that provide family-supporting wages and opportunities for advancement.